Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

    const [first, ...rest] = [1, 2, 3]; // rest = [2, 3]
    const { a, ...restObj } = { a: 1, b: 2, c: 3 }; // restObj = { b: 2, c: 3 }

-   func(...args) // captures all arguments in funtion declaration
+   func(...args) // captures all arguments in funtion declaration, later access as an aray
    ```

 ## spread operator(...)(ES6)